Mbialowas10/MobileDev/docs/imperative/components/index.md

 * Project level contains 2 plugins - these are used to complile and build your project.
 Module level gradle file dependencies section contains 3rd party libraries you wish to add to your applicaton.

 **Please note** the dependencies section of module level gradle file doesn't contain any library version numbers.
-To locate version information, please see libs.versions.toml
+To locate version information, please see the version catalog (libs.versions.toml).

 build.gradle.kts
 ```kotlin